The Sirian Experiments: Genre and reception

 Because of its focus on characterisation and social/cultural issues, and the de-emphasis of technological details, The Sirian Experiments is soft science fiction, or "space fiction" as Lessing calls her Canopus in Argos series.
 Robert Alter of The New York Times suggested that this kind of writing belongs to a genre literary critic Northrop Frye called the "anatomy", which is "a combination of fantasy and morality" and that "presents us with a vision of the world in terms of a single intellectual pattern."
-Lessing has stated that she has used this series as a vehicle to "put questions, both to myself and to others" and to "explore ideas and sociological possibilities."
+Lessing stated that she used this series as a vehicle to "put questions, both to myself and to others" and to "explore ideas and sociological possibilities."

 While Lessing's switch to "science fiction" in the late 1970s was not well received by all, the series in general has drawn positive criticism.
 Two reviews of The Sirian Experiments in The New York Times said that Lessing achieves "… a largeness of vision beyond the horizon of the conventional novel." and that it has "… some playful moments and some splendid ones.
 It is interesting, however, primarily because Doris Lessing wrote it."
 Time on the other hand, which had spoken highly of the first two books in this series, felt that this one "may be a small misstep on a long journey."

-Plot
+Plot summary

 The Sirian Empire, centred in the Sirius star system, has advanced technology that made their citizens effectively immortal (barring accidents) and sophisticated machines that did almost everything for them.
 But this technology came at a price: many Sirians became afflicted with "the existentials", a debilitating malady that left them feeling worthless and with no reason to exist.
 To overcome this problem and give its people "something to do", Sirius embarked on a conquest of space and colonised many planets.
 But they also encroached on territory of the superior Canopean Empire that led to a costly war, which Canopus won.
 As a gesture of reconciliation, Canopus returned all the captured Sirian territory and invited Sirius to jointly colonise a new and promising planet called Rohanda (an allegorical Earth).
 Canopus took the northern continents and gave Sirius the southern continents.

 Ambien II, one of the Five who run the Sirian Colonial Service and also govern the Sirian Empire, represents Sirius on Rohanda.
 She sets in motion a series of bio-sociological and genetic experiments where large numbers of primitive indigenous people from Sirian colonised planets are space-lifted to Rohanda and adapted there for work elsewhere in the Empire.
 In the north, Canopus nurtures Rohanda's bourgeoning humanoids and accelerates their evolution.
 They also put a Lock on the planet that links it to the harmony and strength of the Canopean Empire.
 Canopus keeps Ambien II updated with reports of all their work, but she is suspicious of Sirius's former enemy, seeing them as a competitor rather than a partner, and is unable to correctly interpret them.